 The traditional reading of this passage assumes that Virgilio is correct to rebuke Dante.
 This reading assumes that Virgilio speaks as the mouthpiece of the author and does not consider Virgilio as a character who is frequently corrected in the Commedia.
 In other words, the traditional reading does not take the issue of narrative voice into account.

 In Dante’s Poets, I argue that Virgilio is wrong, and that “the pilgrim’s wish to listen is right, for his is the comedic desire to confront evil and to bear witness to all of reality, including hell” (p.
 238).
 As further support of the position that I took in Dante’s Poets, I would adduce the events of Inferno 32, in which Dante not only watches a quarrel, as he does in Inferno 30, but actually participates in it.
 In Inferno 32, Dante pulls Bocca degli Abati’s hair from his head, causing Bocca to howl in pain; Virgilio at that point does not rebuke Dante, nor does Dante apologize.
 Rather, another sinner certifies Dante as a minister of divine vengeance, asking Bocca “what devil’s touching you?”: “qual diavol ti tocca?”
 (Inf.
 32.108).

-In conclusion, we come back to the theme of shame, discussed also in the Introductions to Inferno 28 and to Inferno 29.
+In conclusion, we come back to the theme of shame, discussed also in the commentaries on Inferno 28 and to Inferno 29.
 In Inferno 30.136-41 Dante describes his experience of shame at being rebuked by Virgilio.
 He compares his feeling to that of a man who dreams of his suffering and in his dream wishes that he were dreaming.
 This passage is fascinating both for what it tells us of Dante’s feelings about shame and for what it suggests about the experience of dreaming.
 Let us look at both issues.